 Easy Knitted Hat Patterns

-The patterns which follow below fall into the category of these knitting basics.
+The patterns below each fall into the category of these knitting basics.
 They’ve been carefully reviewed to ensure they're easy enough for beginners to knit.
-If you’re a more experienced knitter, consider knitting them while you binge watch tv.
+If you’re a more experienced knitter, consider knitting them while you Knitflix and chill.
 Enjoy!

 Great Beginnings Hat

 This knit beanie hat is an easy knitting pattern for any skill level.
-Using Caron Simply Soft yarn, this easy knit hat works up in worsted weight yarn.
+Using Caron Simply Soft yarn and circular knitting needles, this easy knit hat works up in worsted weight yarn.

 You’ll need to know how to knit garter stitch in the round, knit two together (k2tog), and slip slip knit (ssk).

 Pike Street Hat

 This easy knit hat makes a quick knitting project using super bulky yarn.
 You can make this Lion Brand pattern with Wool Ease Thick & Quick, as shown here.

 This fun knitted tam pattern was inspired by The Guernsey Literary and Potato Peel Pie Society film.
 If you saw it, no doubt you fell in love, too.

 This free beret knitting pattern works up with just one hank of worsted weight yarn in so soft Berocco Ultra Alpaca.

 You’ll need your circular knitting needles to make this beret knitting pattern.
 You’ll also need to know how to knit garter stitch, knit 2 together (K2TOG), and a German twisted cast on.
 Don’t forget to knit a swatch first to check gauge.

 Every knitter needs to have a basic beanie knitting pattern in their knitting kit.
 This is a good one.

 This easy knit hat pattern comes with knitting instructions for two style versions.
 You can make a traditional knit beanie or a slouchy knit hat.
 Both versions work up with Paton’s Kroy Sock yarn, a super fine yarn (fingering weight), and are easy one skein knitting projects.